Haft-e Tir bombing: Bombing

-On 28 June 1981, the Hafte Tir bombing occurred, killing the chief justice and party secretary Ayatollah Mohammad Beheshti, four cabinet ministers (health, transport, telecommunications and energy ministers), twenty-seven members of the Majlis, including Mohammad Montazeri, and many other government officials.
+On 28 June 1981, the Haft-e Tir bombing occurred, killing the chief justice and party secretary Ayatollah Mohammad Beheshti, four cabinet ministers (health, transport, telecommunications and energy ministers), twenty-seven members of the Majlis, including the son of the deputy supreme leader Hussein-Ali Montazeri, Mohammad Montazeri, and many other government officials.

 Immediate aftermath

 Khomeini accused the PMOI to be responsible and, according to BBC journalist Baqer Moin, the Mujahedin were "generally perceived as the culprits" for the bombing in Iran.
 The Mujahedin never publicly confirmed or denied any responsibility for the deed.
 They stated that the attack was "a natural and necessary reaction to the regime's atrocities."

 Iranian investigation and judicial proceedings

 SAVAK and Iraq were immediately held responsible by Iranian authorities, but two days later the People's Mujahedin of Iran (MEK) was blamed.
 On 6 July, the bomber was finally identified as a 23-year-old man named Mohammad Reza Kolahi.
 Kolahi had secured a job in the building disguised as a sound engineer.
 Iran accused Kolahi of being a member of the MEK.
 But one Iranian dissident said the government did not find him having any organizational links.

 Several years later, Iran executed four "Iraqi agents" for the bombing.
 In 1985, Iranian military intelligence stated that the bombing was not conducted by the MEK but by pro-monarchy officers in the Iranian army.